Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Towards Deterministic Quantum Search

 Fig. \ref{fig:theory_success_1} illustrates the success probability of Grover’s and amplitude amplification algorithms as a function of the initial success probability ($p$) and also highlights the deterministic outcome.
 The graph is shown only for $p \le 0.5$, because, for $p > 0.5$, the number of iterations ($k$) for these algorithms becomes less than $0.5$, which rounds to nearest integer $0$.
 As a result, Grover’s and amplitude amplification algorithms does not offer quantum advantage in this regime, as explained in Section \ref{sec2}.
 However, the deterministic approach proposed in this section, yields deterministic results even when $p > 0.5$.
 The working of this deterministic search algorithm can be understood by scaling Fig. \ref{fig:theory_success_1} as depicted in Fig. \ref{fig:theory_success_2}.

-As shown in Fig. \ref{fig:theory_success_2}, it is evident that when the target state is present in the search space (i.e. $p > 0$), for any value of initial success probability $p$, there always exist lower initial success probabilities ($p' < p$) for which $p_{success}$ is $1$.
+From Fig. \ref{fig:theory_success_2}, it is evident that when the target state is present in the search space (i.e., $p > 0$), for any value of initial success probability $p$, there always exist lower initial success probabilities ($p' < p$) for which $p_{success}$ is $1$ (the detailed mathematical explanation is provided in Appendix \ref{secA3}).
 As explained in Section \ref{sec2}, $p_{success}$ is $1$ only when the number of iterations ($k$) is a natural number.
-This characteristic is vital for the development of a deterministic quantum search algorithm proposed in this section.\\\\ The deterministic approach discussed in this section manipulates $p$ and reduces it to $p'$.
-Since multiple such $p'$ could be found, the nearest value to $p$ is considered for optimality.
-This is achieved by introducing an additional qubit ($auxiliary$ qubit) into the existing Grover's or amplitude amplification algorithm.
-This deterministic approach then defines a new target state ($|\Psi_{new\_target}\rangle$), as the tensor product of the existing target state ($|\Psi_{target}\rangle$), and the state $|0\rangle$ of the $auxiliary$ qubit.
+This characteristic is vital for the development of a deterministic quantum search algorithm proposed in this section.\\\\ The deterministic approach defines an effective target state ($|\Psi_{new\_target}\rangle$) as the tensor product of the $ancilla$ state $|0\rangle$ and the original target state ($|\Psi_{target}\rangle$), i.e.,

-The $auxiliary$ qubit is initialized in a specific superposition state, such that the probability of measuring $|\Psi_{new\_target}\rangle$ turns out to be $p'$.
+This construction modifies the effective initial success probability from $p$ to $p'$.
+Among all admissible values of $p'$, the one closest to $p$ that yields an integer iteration count is chosen for optimality.
+This is achieved by preparing the ancilla qubit in a suitable superposition state such that the probability of measuring $|\Psi_{new\_target}\rangle$ equals $p'$.
 A deterministic result is obtained by applying the oracle and diffusion operator to search $|\Psi_{new\_target}\rangle$.
-The oracle marks the $|\Psi_{target}\rangle$ states only when the auxiliary qubit is in state $|0\rangle$.
-When the initial success probability of measuring the target state is $0.5$ or more, in such cases the $auxiliary$ qubit is initialized in such a way that the probability of measuring $|\Psi_{new\_target}\rangle$ becomes $0.25$ (the largest value of $p'$ for which the $p_{success}$ is 1).
+The oracle marks the $|\Psi_{target}\rangle$ states only when the $ancilla$ qubit is in state $|0\rangle$.
+This behavior is achieved by invoking the standard black-box oracle within a controlled configuration using the $ancilla$ qubit, where the control state corresponds to $|0\rangle$. \\ When the initial success probability of measuring the target state is $0.5$ or more, in such cases the $ancilla$ qubit is initialized in such a way that the probability of measuring $|\Psi_{new\_target}\rangle$ becomes $0.25$ (the value of $p'$ corresponding to $k' = \lceil k \rceil = 1$ in this regime of $p \geq 0.5$).
 In this case with just one iteration the superposition of all target states is obtained.
-Measurement of all qubits except for the $auxiliary$ qubit collapses the state of the system into one of the target states.
+Measurement of all qubits except for the $ancilla$ qubit collapses the state of the system into one of the target states.
 The detailed explanation on how to achieve this deterministic search is mentioned in Section \ref{sec4}.